IBM-Cloud/docs/services/mobilepush/t_manage_tags.md

 # Managing tags
 {: #manage_tags}
-Last updated: 17 October 2016
+Last updated: 21 November 2016
 {: .last-updated}

 Use the {{site.data.keyword.mobilepushshort}} dashboard to create and delete tags for your application and then initiate tag-based notifications.
 The tag-based notification is received on devices that are subscribed to tags.